RateCity.com.au

 • Make a partial withdrawal and reinvest the balance

-• Renew the deposit for an additional period
+• Renew the deposit for another term

 You can withdraw some of the total term deposit maturity amount to make some purchases or invest it elsewhere.
 The balance amount is reinvested in a new TD for your chosen period.
+This can be a flexible way to access funds while keeping the rest invested.

-• Renew the deposit for an additional period
+Renew the deposit for an additional period

-• Make a full withdrawal
+Make a full withdrawal

 Can I withdraw my money before the term deposit maturity?